 Our choice of wheels for this unlikely race was a Rolls-Royce Wraith, the most powerful Roller in history.
 We can think of few cars that offer such an enticing blend of pace, comfort and presence.
 It also meant that we could offer no excuses if we lost.
 We had the reputation of the motor car in our hands.

 Whichever way you look at it, the Rolls-Royce Wraith is a formidable car.
-It arrived in a sealed lorry and delivered in a factory-fresh condition, as befitting a car with a mere 830 miles on the clock.
+It arrived in a sealed lorry in factory-fresh condition, as befits a car with a mere 830 miles on the clock.
 After a brief handover and introduction to some of the controls, we were left in charge of this £306,438 behemoth.

 London to Northampton